muhamadfikrii/Eco-Spheree/README.md

 | `/onboarding` | User onboarding wizard | Yes | `auth` |
 | `/admin/mission-reviews` | Admin panel for mission reviews | Yes | `auth`, `admin` |

-## 🔧 API Documentation

-For API endpoints documentation, refer to the Postman collection in the `docs/` directory or visit `/api/documentation` when the application is running.

 ## 🧪 Testing

 Execute the test suite: